nidhidhamnani/ngram-language-modeling/README.md

 # Probablistic Language Models

-Implemented unigram and trigram probablistic language models and provided a detailed comparative analysis of the models.
+Implemented unigram and trigram probablistic language models and provided a detailed comparative analysis of the same.

 For more details, please look at `report.pdf`